-This blog is run by Leigh Sparks from the Institute for Retail Studies (IRS), Stirling Management School, University of Stirling in Scotland, UK.
+This is my blog.
+I work at the Institute for Retail Studies (IRS), Stirling Management School, University of Stirling in Scotland, UK.
 The blog (established in April 2011) is intended to provide a commentary on interesting issues to do with retailing, both in Scotland and elsewhere.
 I provide some details about myself below.

 I am Deputy Principal (Education and Students) and Professor of Retail Studies at the Institute for Retail Studies, Stirling Management School, University of Stirling.
-I graduated in geography from the University of Cambridge, and completed my Ph.D (on retail employment) at the University of Wales.
+I graduated in geography from the University of Cambridge, and completed my PhD (on retail employment) at the University of Wales.

-I have been professor of retail studies at Stirling since 1992.
-During this time I have been heavily involved in academic management, to which I have now returned as Head of the Stirling Graduate School.
+I have been at Stirling since 1983 and a professor at Stirling since 1992.
 I was a Visiting Professor at Florida State University, Tallahassee from July 2000 to July 2001, and Visiting Professor at the University of Tennessee, Knoxville from June to December 2006.
-I am the Editor of the leading European retail journal (The International Review of Retail, Distribution and Consumer Research) and on the editorial boards of a number of other major marketing and management journals.

-I undertake research into aspects of retailing, mainly for personal curiosity, but also on behalf of public and private clients and for the research councils and other funding bodies, as well as for major retailers.
-I have authored and edited a number of books, have published over 125 refereed journal articles as well as many practitioner, trade and newspaper pieces and run this retailing blog (www.stirlingretail.com).
+I am well-known for his research into aspects of retailing.
+This is undertaken for personal curiosity, on behalf of public and private clients and for the research councils and other funding bodies, as well as for major retailers.
+I have authored and edited a number of books, published over 140 refereed journal articles as well as many practitioner, trade and newspaper pieces and run this retailing blog (www.stirlingretail.com).

 I have been Chair of Scotland’s Towns Partnership since its inception and was Chair of IDS Scotland Ltd (the company set up by Scottish Government to oversee Scottish Business Improvement Districts) until it was merged into Scotland’s Towns Partnership.
-I was a member of the External Advisory Group for the Scottish Government’s National Review of Town Centres and also on the Expert Advisory Group reporting to the Scottish Government on the lessons to be learned from the horsemeat scandal.
+I was a member of the External Advisory Group on the Scottish Government’s National Review of Town Centres (2012-2013) and on the Expert Advisory Group (the Scudamore Review) advising the Scottish Government on the lessons to be learned from the Horsemeat Scandal (2013).

 My Contact Points:

 Address: Deputy Principal’s Office, University of Stirling, Stirling, FK9 4LA.